jponter/ProxyStudioMVVM/README.md

 And the original o.g.
 Alex Taxiera who's proxy print setup was my original go-to for proxy PDF generation and inspired me to write my own!

+Although I had fun making this app, just go to proxxied.com , it's an amazing site developed by a professional dev.
+Not a pointy haired manager who codes as a hobby 😜 it does everything I was trying to do, but better!

+Nevertheless, I plan to finish this app, with deck import next to do, as its a good example of an Avalonia application.
+Ironically the theme support is probably the most useful aspect and i'll try to pull that out to a nuget package soon!

 ## 🎯 Overview

 ProxyStudio enables users to create, organise, and print collections of proxy cards with customizable layouts and professional-quality PDF output.